City of Canterbury Bankstown

 |City of Canterbury Bankstown - All industries||2016||2011||Change|

-In 2016, there were 6,933 people in the who caught public transport to work (train, bus, tram or ferry) in City of Canterbury Bankstown, compared with 72,251 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 6,944 people who caught public transport to work (train, bus, tram or ferry) in City of Canterbury Bankstown, compared with 72,574 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the workforce in City of Canterbury Bankstown and New South Wales were:
+The major differences between the method of travel to work of the workforce in City of Canterbury Bankstown and the New South Wales workforce were:

 - A smaller percentage of local workers who travelled by train (5.4% compared to 11.3%)